Muscle sparing hip replacement

 - A transparent and water-resistant dressing will be applied on the wound before discharge.
 This dressing does not need to be changed daily.
 If the dressing comes loose, a nurse should be asked to reapply this.
 The sutures are reabsorbable and only the knots on the side have to be removed by your GP 2 – 3 weeks after surgery.
 The suture itself does not have to be removed.

 - If necessary a nurse can offer daily help with getting dressed or washing.
 A prescription will be provided by the assistant on the ward.

 - At 6 weeks: Clinic with radiographic control (x-ray).
 The position of the components and wound healing are checked.

 - At 1 year: Clinic with X-ray control.
 Assessment of bony ingrowth of the hip replacement.

 - Further follow-up depending on the symptoms.
-It is advised to have an X-ray every 5 years.

 Monitoring the quality of our care

 Monitoring the quality of our care is one of the priorities of the University Hospitals of Leuven.
 You will be asked to fill out questionnaires on a regular basis.
 This will help us to follow your rehabilitation process and allow us to improve the care for our future patients.